The Technique of Braking with Anti Lock Braking Systems (ABS)

 Yet braking with anti lock brakes doesn’t mean that you’ll be a stopping pro.
 However, once you’ve become accustom to ABS, it is definitely a feature giving incredible results and added “peace of mind” to your riding confidence.

 Here are some tips for braking with ABS.
-The important ruled to remember is to utilize your braking technique as if you didn’t have ABS on your motorcycle.
+The important ruled to remember is to use your braking technique as if you didn’t have ABS on your motorcycle.

 Note: The behaviour of ABS systems can vary in certain circumstances depending on the ABS manufacturer and the type of motorcycle.
 This is due to differences in the ABS system itself, but also the way the motorcycle is designed by the manufacturer and the different ABS modes.